Kurento/kurento/source/features/logging.rst

 Logging categories and levels can be filtered by two methods:

-- Use a command-line argument while launching KMS.
+- Use a command-line argument if you are manually running KMS.
 For example, run:

   .. code-block:: text